kubero-dev/docs/docs/Installation/configuration.md

 ## CD/CD Buildpipeline

 Building docker images is a common task in the CI/CD pipeline.
-Kubero uses the buildpacks to build the images with Dockerfiles and Nicpacks.
+Kubero uses the runpacks to build the images with Dockerfiles and Nicpacks.

 These build images need to be pushed to a registry.
 The registry is configured in the `kubero` CRD.
 The registry requires a valid TLS certificate and a basic auth protection.
 It is possible use a public registry like `docker.io` or `ghcr.io` or to use the built-in registry.